European Central Bank - eurosystem

 Images of euro banknotes can be used for non-professional purposes without our prior authorisation, so long as you comply with all existing rules (in particular Article 2 of Decision ECB/2013/10) to ensure that the reproduction is never confused with a genuine banknote (as this would harm trust in the euro).

-More information on TARGET2
+More on TARGET Services

 What is TIPS?